This post may contain affiliate links. Please read my disclosure.

 Did you make this udon stir fry?
 Leave a comment below and let me know how it turned out!

-Add mirin and let cook off for 1 minute.
-Add soy sauce, bacon, chicken and sesame oil.
-Cook until all liquid has evaporated.
+- Add the soy sauce, bacon and sesame oil.
+Cook until all the liquid has evaporated (about 2-3 minutes).

-- Top with a fried egg and garnish with green onions.
+- Serve with a fried egg on top (optional) and garnish with green onions.

 - Combine all ingredients in a bowl and mix thoroughly.
 Store in the fridge until ready for use.